JKhariD/screencasts-tutorials/servers/postman/001/README.md

 ![objective](target/image.jpg)

 ### Requirements
-* There is no code to write for this assignment but after watching the video, make a `GET` request in Post to **https://swapi.dev/api/people/1/** and compare it to the objective below
+* There is no code to write for this assignment but after watching the video, make a `GET` request in Postman to **https://swapi.dev/api/people/1/** and compare it to the objective below